googleapis/google-cloud-java/java-monitoring-dashboards/README.md

 See the [Authentication][authentication] section in the base directory's README.

-## About Google Cloud Monitoring Dashboards

-[Google Cloud Monitoring Dashboards][api-reference] are one way for you to view and analyze metric data that is important to you.
-The Stackdriver Monitoring console provides predefined dashboards for the resources and services that you use.
-These dashboards require no setup or configuration effort.

-See the [Google Cloud Monitoring Dashboards client library docs][javadocs] to learn how to use this Google Cloud Monitoring Dashboards Client Library.

 ## Getting Started

 ### Prerequisites

-You will need a [Google Developers Console][developer-console] project with the Google Cloud Monitoring Dashboards API enabled.
+You will need a [Google Cloud Platform Console][developer-console] project with the Google Cloud Monitoring Dashboards [API enabled][enable-api].
+You will need to [enable billing][enable-billing] to use Google Google Cloud Monitoring Dashboards.
 [Follow these instructions][create-project] to get your project set up.
-You will also need to set up the local development environment by [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
+You will also need to set up the local development environment by
+[installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.